clicon/clixon-controller-docs/yang.rst

 - ``common``.
 Includes common YANGs for all domains.
 - ``common/control``: For the controller domain, includes controller extensions to the clixon configuration file.
 - ``common/extensions``: Local extension YANGs can be placed here, see `local extensions`_
 - ``main``.
 Main controller YANGs for the top-level.
 These YANGs are loaded to the top-level data domain at start.
-Service YANGs are also placed here (``ss-users.yang``)
+Service YANGs are also placed here (``ssh-users.yang``)
 - ``modules``.
 Python modules for pyapi
 - ``mounts``.
 YANGs dynamically retreived from devices using RFC 6022 ``get-schema`` are placed in subdirs defining isolated domains
 - ``mounts/default``.
 Default YANG domain